MicrosoftDocs/win32/desktop-src/wmformat/sample-applications.md

 </tr>
 <tr class="even">
 <td>DirectShowInterop/DSCopy</td>
-<td>Transcodes one or more files to an ASF file using the DirectShow® WM ASF Writer filter.
+<td>Transcodes one or more files to an ASF file using the DirectShow  WM ASF Writer filter.
 The input file may be any compressed or uncompressed format supported by DirectShow.</td>
 </tr>
 <tr class="odd">
 <td>DirectShowInterop/DSPlay</td>